Ferada/nih/README.md

 To rollback just `rm -r /usr/share/nih/current`, and rename `previous` to `current`.

 This will rollback the application, as well as the Apache site configuration, but it will not rollback the database.
-You can do this separtely by running
+You can do this separately by running

 `mysql jukebox < /usr/share/nih/previous/db-backup.sql`